 By, Katy Cable-TWR/A 3 min.
 Read

 BOO👻!
 It's Halloween time and nobody could be more excited!
-What’s more fun than dressing up as whoever or whatever you want while also going door-to-door scoring free candy.
+Although CoVid 19 has put a damper on trick-or-treating and most events, I’ve always loved this holiday.
+What could be better than dressing up as whoever or whatever you want while also going door-to-door scoring free candy.
 I will never outgrow that!
 I love that all the cobwebs and dust around my house just enhance the scary decor!
 I was so eager to begin the season I dragged out all our scary decorations before we were even in the month of October.

 But in all my excitement I completely lost sight of little Olive.
 My husband Rick, who loves this holiday as much as I do, came out in a scary mask looking like a 200 year-old crusty sea monster, and Olive started frantically barking and darted behind the couch for cover.
 We felt terrible giving her such a fright.
 Even when Olive watched Rick slowly put the mask on in front of her she still barked and ran away the minute it covered his face.
 And it only got worse.

 My little Pug Olive isn’t alone when it comes to “getting spooked” by Halloween!
 Think about it, a dog witnesses a barrage of boisterous costumed strangers pounding on the door.
 Their normally safe environment is now dark or billowing with fog, candles, and flashing lights.
 Their highly sensitive ears pick up sounds of dogs barking, cats hissing, chains clanking, footsteps, plus deafening screams and moans.
 If you’re not careful, pets can literally be “scared to death!”
 Many pet owners, myself included, get so caught up in the fun they can easily forget how frightening things can be for a fluffy and Fido!
 Halloween is one if the busiest holidays for pet emergencies so here are a few “TRICKS AND TREATS” to keep your pet safe!